-It puts a huge smile on my face to see the look on owners faces when they walk into their newly remodeled Paris apartment!
+It puts a huge smile on my face to see the look on owners' faces when they walk into their newly remodeled Paris apartment!
 The story of the Champagne apartment is one of my favorites.
-It was one of our early remodels, and reminds me of the long learning process of how to remodel a Paris apartment Paris — especially training our architects and builders in our space saving ideas and standards.
+It was one of our early Paris apartment remodeling projects, and reminds me of the long learning process of French remodeling — especially training our architects and builders in our space saving ideas and standards.

-How it Began: Here is how the Champagne apartment started, having been lived in by the same woman since the 1930s.
+How it Began: The same woman had been living the apartment since the 1930s.
 She was the mistress of a successful business person in Paris, who set her up in this “love nest.”
 She talked about the heady days of the Liberation of Paris and enjoying evenings of wine, women and song with American GIs!
 The living room walls were covered in fabric, which had inhaled dust and dirt for 30 plus years.

 After the owner passed away, the tenant remained for many more years.
 When she died, the apartment was put up for auction by the French Government to cover debts.
 It's called Une vente à la bougie, or “sale with a candle,” because centuries ago, a candle was lit when the lot was put up for sale and the candle was blown out when the final bid was made: “Sold!”
 It is still lit today!

 Note the small window below, originally French doors that had been walled halfway up.
 We immediately restored to full size to have three sets of French doors in the living room.

 Originally a double bedroom, the back half of the living room was converted to the bedroom.

 The Living Room After: An incredibly sunny apartment which makes this room feel so spacious!
 This is one of our primary rules for our buyers when looking for an apartment.
 Make sure it’s on a high floor so you capture the sunlight!